- About the Council

 - Member Updates

 Asia’s rise is the single most transformative force within the global economy.
-Once a source of inexpensive labour and manufactured goods, countries in the Asian region are now driving the world’s economic growth.
-Rapid urbanization and the expected doubling of the world’s middle class over the next 15 years will have profound and far-reaching consequences, from unprecedented competition for food, energy and other natural resources, to a reshaping of the multilateral trading system.
+Rapid urbanization and the expected doubling of the world’s middle class over the next 15 years will have profound consequences.
 Countries and companies that adapt successfully to these changes can expect to prosper and grow; others will be left behind.

-Canadian businesses are active in Asia – but getting information about their investments, trade priorities and human capital needs is not easy.
-Spearheaded by the Munk School of Global Affairs, the CANASIA Footprint map displays the nearly 1200 locations of Canadian companies and organizations in Asia, filtering by sector, country and province.
-Based on publicly available data, this is a living, evolving map that helps illustrate the involvement of Canada’s business community in Asia.
+Spearheaded by the Munk School of Global Affairs, the CANASIA Footprint map displays nearly 1200 locations of Canadian companies and organizations in Asia, filtering by sector, country and province.
+Based on publicly available data, this is a living, evolving map that conveys the extent of Canadian business activities in Asia.

 The global economy is evolving.
 Developing countries, from China to Brazil, are making unprecedented investments in education and training.
 Countries that were once poor and low-skilled are rapidly moving up the value chain, producing increasing numbers of highly educated workers.